 The sand is very white in comparison to the tan-colored sand on the east coast.
 In addition, the white sand doesn’t seem to be nearly as hot to walk on.
 You’re generally photographing sunsets as compared to sunrises on the Atlantic Coast.

 The water of the Gulf is much calmer than the water in the Atlantic Ocean.
 The waves are very small, and the Gulf can seem almost more like a lake at times.
 This is great for getting reflections of various objects.

 The beaches at Marco Island are wide and flat, but there isn’t much else there photographically than just a beach photo.
 Moving north from there takes you to Naples, Florida.

 Naples has the Naples Beach Pier and some pilings from the old pier from years ago.
 Both make excellent subjects at both sunrise and sunset.
 When possible, I like having something extra in the photo than just the sand and water.

 Fort Myers has the Fort Myers Beach Pier.
-A great time to be there is sunset as you can also enjoy the goings on at the Estero Blvd restaurants, shops and the street artists.
+A great time to be there is sunset as you can also enjoy the goings-on at the Estero Blvd restaurants, shops, and street artists.
 It can be quite a scene.